equinor/radix-public-site/public-site/site/docs/reference-radix-config/index.md

           runAsNonRoot: true
 ```

 The `runAsNonRoot` field of a component environment config is used to determine if the component should run as root in the environment.
-This option allow you to run specific components in specific environments as non-root.

 > See [this](../topic-docker/) on how to correctly configure your Dockerfile for running as non-root in Radix.